szafranski/RH-access_point/README.md

 <br/><br/>
 !!!!!!!!!!
-If you want to have internet connection on your raspberry check out the file: https://github.com/szafranski/RH-access_point/blob/master/internet_connection
+If you want to have internet connection on your raspberry after this mod check out the file: https://github.com/szafranski/RH-access_point/blob/master/internet_connection